tanio003/CNPGlobal_paper_repo/README.md

 drake::loadd()
 ```

 This whole process should be completed in less than 5 minutes.
 ODV Figures 1a-c are located in the separate `pics` folder.
-Note that figures created here are subsequently cleaned using Adobe Illustrator.
+Note that figures created here were subsequently cleaned using Adobe Illustrator for the manuscript.

 ### This paper was produced using the following software and associated packages:
 ```